 I made an apple pie with the apple pie filling that my blog friend Jenny from Ignite Learning gave me.
-If you remember back in September I attended a blog conference (read about the recap and hop over to see Jenny’s picture)and a few of my blog friends did a gift exchange and this apple pie filling was in the basket from Jenny.
+A few of my blog friends did a gift exchange and this apple pie filling was in the basket from Jenny.
 Jenny went over the top with her basket, this girl knows how to give gifts.

 This was my first time making a lattice weave top crust, so it may not be picture perfect.
 It sure did taste good though!

 See the jar of canned apple pie filling, this is what I brought home and I am finally made a pie with it.
 It has sat on the shelf in the cupboard for over a month and my son would ask me every week, mom when are you going to make this apple pie.
 I finally did!

 Here is the apple pie filling recipe from Jenny:

 - 1 teaspoon salt

 - 3 tablespoons lemon juice